12 volt Motorcycle Light Bulbs

 Motorcycle Light Bulbs

 - Incandescent light bulb This is the common type of filament bulb and creates light by incandescence.
 An electrical current passes through a thin filament, heating it and causing it to become excited, releasing thermally equilibrated photons in the process "Light".
-The enclosing glass bulb prevents the oxygen in air from reaching the hot filament, which otherwise would be destroyed rapidly by oxidation.
+The enclosing glass bulb prevents the oxygen in the air from reaching the hot filament, which otherwise would be destroyed rapidly by oxidation.

 - LED Bulbs are increasingly being adopted for signalling functions such as parking lamps, brake lamps and turn signals as well as Daytime Running Lamps, and in those applications offer significant advantages over filament bulbs.
 These include low energy consumption, long life, and resistance to vibration.